 Maybe they just can’t see past the expense.
 Or, perhaps they aren’t sure what your real priorities are for attending the conference.

 Either way, showing how you’ve thought about cutting costs is a good way to convince you’re there for the conference, not the free trip to San Francisco…

 Top tip: Using San Fran’s BART transportation network, offering to share hotel rooms, eating complimentary meals and heading to partner events are all ways to show you’re willing to cut costs.

 Get the ball rolling on your Dreamforce business case by securing a meeting with CloudSense in San Francisco.

-We’ll be on hand in the Customer Success Expo to offer industry-specific advice on how you can sell more, launch faster and cut costs by providing joined-up, digital-first customer experiences, all on Salesforce.
+We’ll be on hand in the Customer Success Expo showcasing how you can unlock higher revenues through commercial innovation, increased efficiency and exceptional customer experiences on Salesforce.
 You can book some time with us here: